 With endoscopic surgery, an incision is made just behind the hairline.
 The endoscope allows the surgeon to probe behind the facial skin and lift and contour in a manner that will be the most effective for the desired outcome.
 When the incision is closed, scaring is minimal and hidden.

 Since 2000, Dr. Black and his associates have performed thousands of successful endoscopic brow lifts to the great satisfaction of their patients.
 There are times, of course, when blepharoplasty is necessary or when it is recommended in conjunction with a brow/forehead lift.
 A consultation will determine the best route for patients interested in correcting drooping eyelids.

 Consultants in Ophthalmic and Facial Plastic Surgery, PC, has ten locations: Southfield, Troy, Flint, St. Clair Shores, Rochester Hills, Dearborn, Novi, Southgate, Ann Arbor, and Livonia.
 In addition to Dr. Black, six other surgeons, Drs.
 Nesi, Gladstone, Nesi-Eloff, Schlachter, Kahana, and Beaulieu, compose the practice.
 All physicians hold affiliations with only the top-accredited hospitals, and all are experts in the field of oculoplastics.
-Dr. Black is available at the Southfield, Troy, and Flint offices.
+Dr. Black is available at the Southfield and Troy offices.